 Gear Belt should be properly tensioned.
 Gear belt drives should not be tightened to the same extent as other belt drives (i.e. V-belt, Poly-V, Flat belt, etc.).
-If the gear belt tension is too great, it imposes excessive and unnecessary loading on the bearings.
+If the gear belt tension is too great, it imposes excessive andunnecessary loading on the bearings.
 When the gear belt is too loose, the belt may jump teeth (particularly on high torque applications).
-Detailed information can be found in Appendix A.

 Coupling (inline only) Determine the correct position to equally engage both the motor shaft and the ball screw shaft into the coupling.
 Fasten the coupling to the motor shaft and install the motor into the coupling housing.
-Use the access hole in the housing to righten the clamping bolt on the ball screw side of the coupling.
+Use the access hole in the housing to tighten the clamping bolt on the ball screw side of the coupling.
 Caution: Avoid excess axial loading on the ball screw shaft.